optimumsec/the-complete-guide-to-securing-web3-projects/pre-deployment/internal-security-reviews.md

-## Internal Security Reviews Guide for Web3
+## Conduct an Internal Security Review

 Immanuel Kant, a proponent of critical thinking, famously said, *"Dare to know!
 Have the courage to use your own understanding."* Much like ideas, code becomes more robust when it is subjected to scrutiny and challenge.
 The initial group to test new code should be the development team itself.